Home / ORPAS Application Guide / ORPAS – GPA Calculations

 Refer to the application and the university's website for up-to-date program details.

-Undergraduate Academic Record
+Compiling the Undergraduate Academic Record

 The Ontario rehabilitation schools receive applications from applicants who attended universities with various grading systems.
 The admission committees at the rehabilitation schools attempt to give each applicant equal consideration.